 While we were packing and enjoying one final meal on board with our fellow Antarctic explorers, political tensions were rising within Argentina.
-To protest changes to pension calculations, the labor union for Argentina’s airlines voted to strike for 24 hours.
+To protest changes to pension calculations, the labour union for Argentina’s airlines voted to strike for 24 hours.
 By the time we arrived we were mere hours away from the start of the strike, which meant our flight was cancelled.
-While panic spread like wildfire throughout the hundreds of travelers we encountered, my husband and I managed to remain calm.
+While panic spread like wildfire throughout the hundreds of travellers we encountered, my husband and I managed to remain calm.
 After all, we had travel insurance.

 We never travel internationally without an insurance policy, and our trip home from Ushuaia was the first time we ever truly needed one.
 We purchased a World Nomads Explorer Plan that fully covered more than $600 USD (£461 GBP) in unexpected expenses related to our extended stay in Ushuaia.
 Our additional hotel nights, meals, and taxis to and from the airport were completely covered.

-When we finally arrived home, filing our claim was simple.
+When we finally arrived home, filing our World Nomads claim was simple.
 We completed an online form and submitted proof of our delay as well as our receipts, and within 30 days we received a full refund.
 The refund we received was more than the $450 USD (£345 GBP) we spent on the policy!
-Although we hope to never encounter another travel challenge like our journey home from Ushuaia, we will always travel with a World Nomads insurance policy.
+Although we hope to never encounter another travel challenge like our journey home from Ushuaia, we will always travel with a World Nomad insurance policy.
 We now know firsthand: it just isn’t worth the risk.

 Missed Eurostar Departure to Brussels, Belgium